Yurii Lypa: Political activities

 Living in exile did not prevent Yurii Lypa from working on matters concerning Ukraine and its future.
 In 1940, together with Ivan Shovhenivskyi, Valentyn Sadovsky, Lev Bykovskyi and Vadym Scherbakivskyi, Lypa founded the Ukrainian Chornomorskyi (Black Sea) Institute, a research body focused on the potential economic and political problems Ukraine would face if it gained independence.

-With the beginning of the World War II and invasion of Poland, Yurii Lypa was mobilized.
+With the beginning of the World War II and the invasion of Poland, Yurii Lypa was mobilized.
 However, he soon returned to Warsaw, where he founded the Ukrainian Public Committee, to help eastern Ukrainian refugees.
-Yurii Lypa was aware that both Soviet and Fascist authorities were monitoring him.
+Yurii Lypa was aware that both Soviet and German Nazi authorities were monitoring him.
 Although Lypa had a chance to migrate to a safe destination, he decided to return to Ukraine.

 Last years and death

 In 1937, Yurii Lypa married Halyna Zakhariasevych; they had two daughters.

-In 1943, Lypa moved his family to the Yavoriv region of western Ukraine.
+In 1943, Lypa moved his family to the Yavoriv Raion in western Ukraine.
 He became an active participant in the Ukrainian resistance movement.
 While working as a doctor, Yurii Lypa also conducted training courses for medical staff from the Ukrainian Insurgent Army.

 On 19 August 1944, NKVD officers apprehended Yurii Lypa.
 Two days later, his wife was informed that villagers had found her husband's corpse in the garbage tip near Shutova village.
 His entire body had been severely damaged and tortured.

-Awards

-He received the Symon Petliura Cross Posthumously.